 Neal is the Executive Director of Shareable, an award-winning nonprofit news outlet, action network, and consultancy exploring the latest innovations in resource sharing.
 He’s a speaker, consultant, and editor of multiple books including, “Sharing Cities: Activating the Urban Commons.”
 He helps leaders around the world meet their goals through sharing including Mayor Park Won-Soon of Seoul, South Korea who won the Gothenburg Sustainability Award in 2016 for his metropolis-wide sharing program.
 As a social entrepreneur, Neal’s timely call to action is simple: let’s share!

-With 15 years of experience as a lawyer, operator, and consultant to the marketplace startup and sharing economy ecosystem, Jeremy has become an industry-leading voice for legal strategy and risk management.
-Jeremy founded the Marketplace Risk Management Conference and Sharing Economy Global Summit, Road Show, Slack Forum and Webinar Series, as industry networking and knowledge-sharing platforms for the marketplace startup and sharing economy ecosystem, respectively.
-He regularly consults venture capitalists, startups and vendors in this ecosystem.
+With 15 years of experience as a lawyer, operator, and consultant to the marketplace startup and sharing economy ecosystem, Jeremy has become an industry-leading voice for risk management, legal strategy and trust & safety.
+Jeremy founded the Marketplace Risk platform, including the Marketplace Risk Management Conference, Sharing Economy Global Summit, Road Show, Slack Forum and Webinar Series, as industry networking and knowledge-sharing platforms for the marketplace startup and sharing economy ecosystem.
+He regularly consults with insurance companies, venture capitalists, startups and vendors in this ecosystem.
 Jeremy holds a BA from Marquette University, a JD from Loyola University Chicago School of Law and an MBA from Northwestern University Kellogg School of Management.

 Justin is one of the founding members of the Sharing Hub, an Australian community accelerating the lifecycle of young and disruptive startups in the sharing economy marketplace.
 Justin is also the CEO and Founder of Camplify, Australia and the UK's largest caravan and motorhome sharing community.
 Justin’s 15 years' experience in software design to enhance user experience, paired with his entrepreneurial spirit and passion for outdoor adventures has seen him spearhead the growth of Camplify and the caravan sharing economy.
 To date, Camplify has helped holidaymakers enjoy 450,000 nights under the stars and paid out over $25million in hire income to its community of van owners.